||The Hong Kong Radio Control Soaring Society

 The competitor may use three models in the contest.
 The competitor may combine the parts of the models between the rounds provided the resulting model

 The competitor must operate his radio equipment personally.
-Each competitor is permitted one helper.
-The helper is only to assist and advise the competitor
+Each competitor is permitted one (1) helper.
+The helper is only to assist and advise

-until the model is passing Base A for the first time and after the timed flight is completed.
+the competitor until the model is passing Base A for the first time in direction to Base B and after the scored flight is completed.

 5.8.4.
 Definition of an Attempt: